April 22, 2013: The world gets its first Apple car. Well, kind of.

 A “Trainer” feature, meanwhile, allowed users to compare drive times, distances and fuel economy on routes.
 “Postcard” let you send your current location to friends, while “Photo” sent photos inside the car to social networks.
 “Reader” read new text messages and social media posts.

 Ultimately, the world viewed the iBeetle as a missed opportunity.
 Apple clearly remained interested in automotive technology, however.
 The following year, the company introduced an improved in-car operating system called CarPlay.

-Today, Cupertino is reportedly working on an Apple Car — although it’s not clear whether this will be an Apple-manufactured vehicle or an iBeetle-style software framework.
+Today, Cupertino is reportedly still busy working on an Apple car — although it’s not clear whether this will be an Apple-manufactured vehicle or an iBeetle-style advanced software framework.
 Nonetheless, Apple continues to spark rumors about its automotive ambitions.
-The company recently published a research paper describing how neural networks can improve accuracy in LiDAR technology used in autonomous vehicles.
+For example, the company published a research paper in 2017 describing how neural networks can improve accuracy in lidar technology used in autonomous vehicles.

 Apple also operates a fleet of self-driving cars, and reportedly used a former Fiat Chrysler Automobiles facility in Arizona to test autonomous vehicles.
 And the company reportedly wants to develop next-gen lidar sensors — which help autonomous cars make their way down busy streets — that are smaller, cheaper and easier to manufacture.

 Oh, and Apple wants its “revolutionary design” for lidar sensors to look better, too.
 (There’s no word on when if ever it will launch, though, if ever.)

 Meanwhile, Apple reportedly talked with several potential partners for manufacturing an electric vehicle.
 And the company continues to pursue patents related to futuristic vehicles and poach key executives from automakers.
 A March 2022 rumor indicated Apple’s automobile team had been “dissolved for some time” — but said the company hoped to “achieve the goal of mass production by 2025.”